BengtGustafsson/extract_fx/grammar.md

-The grammar of string-literal described in [lex.string](https://eel.is/c++draft/lex.string) would be extended by new for extraction literals.
+The grammar of `string-literal` described in [lex.string](https://eel.is/c++draft/lex.string) would be extended by new for extraction literals.
 Unfortunately new char categories x-char, y-char, e-char and f-char had to be added to work in the style of the current preprocessor grammar, where each clause is mutually exclusive within a production.
 The only difference between these char categories
-(as well as other char categories) is which character set they start from and which small set of characters they exclude to ensure that clauses that use those characters after a char sequence are not ambiguous.
+(as well as other char categories) is which character set they start from and which small set of characters they exclude to ensure that clauses that use those characters after a char-sequence are not ambiguous.

 The only part of the grammar below that doesn't adhere to these principles is the double brace quoting clauses which are formally ambiguous with the corresponding single brace followed by extraction-field clauses.
 This is not easily solvable so I left it like this with the understanding that if there are two braces without intervening space it is a braced quote.
-The specification of a format string for std::format [here](https://en.cppreference.com/w/cpp/utility/format/format) is not on this level, instead the quoting mechanism is described verbally.
+The specification of a format string for std::format [here](https://en.cppreference.com/w/cpp/utility/format/format) is not on this level, there the quoting mechanism is described textually.
 If we allow that the grammar below could be reduced, and even more so if nested parentheses could be handled in a similar way.

+Another hand-wavy part is that an e-char can be a comment converted to a space.
+This is as normally comments are not removed inside string literals, but in expression-fields they are.
+However, comments don't have grammar productions in the current specification so there are no existing productions to refer to and it seemed strange to add productions if they are not used for other comments.

 Here is the complete grammar as implemented by extract_fx.
-Note that expression-field is used from both raw and non-raw
+Note that `expression-field` is used from both raw and non-raw
-extraction-literals: As there is no escaping of quotes in non-raw literals there is no difference in syntax between extraction-fields in regular and raw ltierals.
+extraction-literals: As there is no escaping of quotes in non-raw literals there is no difference in syntax between extraction-fields in regular and raw literals.

 ```
 string-literal: